benji6/virtual-audio-graph/README.md

   })
   ```

-- `2` - `object | null | undefined` - optional object representing any properties to set/alter on the audio node created (details on properties available to audioNodes [here](#standard-nodes)).
+- Second Argument - `object | null | undefined` - optional object representing any properties to set/alter on the audio node created (details on properties available to audioNodes [here](#standard-nodes)).
 If the property you are setting is an AudioParam you may either assign it a value, or you can use AudioParam methods to specify behaviour of the parameter over time.
 To do so specify an array where the first element is the method name and the remaining elements are the arguments for that method.
 If scheduling multiple values specify an array of these arrays.
 [See here for more info on AudioParam methods](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam).
 Here are examples of all supported methods:
   - specify an ordinary value
   ```javascript
   virtualAudioGraph.update({